RaphaelVRossi/slides/packages/dev2.0/README.md

-# Workshop - TDD em Go
+# Dev 2.0 - Futuro com IA

 To start the slide show: